kmugrage/gocd.github.io/_posts/2015-08-28-pipeline-patterns.markdown

 Hopefully you noticed one other really important thing about the image above.
 The production pipelines have _not_ run.
 If you're doing things in parallel it's important that your Continuous Delivery system is smart about handling dependencies.
-This is a screenshot from Go CD, which uses fan in/fan out dependency management to make sure the project doesn't get deployed until both of the upstream pipelines have gone green.
+This is a screenshot from GoCD, which uses fan in/fan out dependency management to make sure the project doesn't get deployed until both of the upstream pipelines have gone green.